The keynote speaker for this year’s Symposium is former Ireland and Leinster Rugby player Bernard Jackman

 and live on Freeview channel 276

+THE annual Irish Pig Health Society (IPHS) Symposium is moving to a new venue and adopting a new format for its 2024 edition.

-“We’re taking a fresh approach when it comes to this year’s event,” said IPHS President Peter Duggan.
-“This is in response to the feedback we’ve received and taken on board from delegates as well as our valued sponsors.
+“We’re taking a fresh approach when it comes to this year’s event.”

 Advertisement